Monday, December 16, 2013

 Cover

 Super eerie photo, unfortunately uncredited.
-This journey into the darkness with meaningless speed limit is relevant to all four stories.
+This journey into the darkness with a meaningless speed limit is relevant to all four stories.

 Cool lines: